sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/20_client_code.md

 We choose to write all AWS specific code in the `AppDelegate` class, to avoid spreading dependencies all over the project.
 This is a design decision for this project, you may adopt other design for your projects.

-## Add the Amplify library to the iOS project
+## Add the Amplify library to XCode project

 We are using [CocoaPods](https://cocoapods.org/), a MacOS package manager, to add the Amplify library to your project.
 The instructions below assume CocoaPod is already installed.
 If not, refer to the instructions provided in the [pre-requisites section](/10_prerequisites/20_installs.html#installing-or-updating).